gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 * `BMI_merged_pred.list` (48 B) contains a list of blup files needed for [Step 2](#step-2-linear-regression)
 * `BMI_merged_1.loco.gz` (38.29 MiB) contains per-chromosome LOCO predictions

-> Please note, when using a binary phenotype you need to add the `--bt` option to the regenie command.
+> Please note, when using a binary phenotype you need to add the `--bt` option to the Regenie command.

 ### Step 2: Linear regression

-The second step of a regenie GWAS is the regression.
+The second step of a Regenie GWAS is the regression.
 During this step, whole genome markers are tested for association with the phenotype *conditional upon* the prediction from the regression model in [Step 1](#step-1-estimate-snps-contribution).
 For more information, check the [official documentation](https://rgcgithub.github.io/regenie/overview/).

 > To not require too much space, we gzip the results using the `--gz` option.